kragen/derctuo/transaction-per-call.md

-efficiency across a distributed network of up to a few thousand nodes, including to some extent mutually untrusting actors, unreliable networks, unreliable nodes, heterogeneous software and protocols, high latency, though with a single root of trust ("there is one administrator," in Peter Deutsch's phrase).
+efficiency across a distributed network of up to a few thousand nodes, including to some extent mutually untrusting actors, unreliable networks, unreliable nodes, heterogeneous software and protocols, high latency, though with a single root of trust (“there is one administrator,” in Peter Deutsch’s phrase).
 They would do so by hiding latency with concurrency, avoiding latency and reducing bandwidth with safe caching including proxies, recovering from failures, and automatically retrying transactions safely after node or